bsiepe/network-multiverse/README.md

 shiny::runApp()
 ```

-If you happen to have any problems with the code, or any suggestions for further improvement, feel free to contact me via the email listed in my GitHub account.
+If you happen to have any problems with the code or any suggestions for further improvement, feel free to contact me via the email listed in my GitHub account.